 Billy Idol’s Punk Spikes

-How to Get the Look: To achieve Billy Idol’s spiked hair, start with short and textured hair.
-Apply a styling gel or mousse and work it through your hair, focusing on the top and front sections.
-Use your fingers or a comb to create spikes by gently pulling the hair upward.
+How to Get the Look: Achieve this look with short, textured hair.
+Apply a generous amount of styling gel or mousse, working it through the top and front sections.

 Influence of Fashion Trends on Hair